ritabmas/ChromaMatch/README.md

 The `examples/` folder provides files illustrating the expected input formats:
 - `reference_chromatogram.txt`: example reference chromatogram.
 - `example_input.txt`: example chromatogram to be identified.
+- `example_library.csv`: optional compound library.\
+The `outputs/` folder provides files illustrating the expected outputs:
+- `example_input_identified_without_library.txt`: example's output without the optional compound library.
-- `example_library.csv`: optional compound library.
+- `example_input_identified_with_library.txt`: example's output with the optional compound library.

 ## Output
 For each processed input file, the script creates a new file with the suffix: